chrisidakwo/petshop/packages/currency-exchange/readme.md

 #### Note

-You do not need to provide the `->from()` method when interacting with a `CurrencyExchange` object.
+You do not need to provide the `->from()` method when interacting with a `CurrencyExchange` object (as is shown in the first example).
 The source currency can be easily retrieved from the config.